 British pianist and composer bringing together elements of classical contemporary music with jazz and classical connections.
 Influences include Phillip Glass, Olafur Arnalds, Nils Frahm, Tigran Hamasyan, Arvo Part and Michael Nyman.
-His debut solo album "Under the River Water", described as an improvisational minimal ode to the landscape of Dartmoor in which he grew up, was recorded in one take at Alice's Loft Studio in London and released in December 2015.
+The debut solo album "Under the River Water", described as an improvisational minimal ode to the landscape of Dartmoor in which he grew up, was recorded in one take at Alice's Loft Studio in London and released in December 2015.
 Since its release, tracks have been featured on various radio stations including BBC Radio 3 and local radio.
-He took up the piano at an early age and quickly developed a enthusiasm for playing.
-Being brought up in the middle of Dartmoor's rugged hills allowed both the space and time to pursue ideas whilst drawing from its ever-changing landscape.
+Growing up on Dartmoor, the every-changing landscape is an influential part of the music, with many themes of nature running through the basis of improvisation as a raw, continually evolving and progressing discipline.

 'An Improvisational Conversation' was a live project conceived to present somewhat of a musical thesis showcasing the development of ideas expanding from the initial album release.
 The performance was conducted in April of 2017 and presented a 40 minute improvisational unrehearsed passage of music.
 The idea behind the live event was to give a sense of the exploratory nature of the music and demonstrate the direction of music as an investigational, creative outlet rather than a refined and structured product, this theme is the primary concern of the improvisational practice and a predominant factor in the pursuit of scientific psychological study and development to balance alongside the intentionally untethered and unruly process.